ghellstern/myDigitRecognizer/README.md

-# Building neural network from scratch using R.
+# Building neural network from scratch using R
 Writing my own neural network (nn) without using any external library.
 The neural network will then be used on MNIST data to predict handwritten digits (from kaggle).